Chapter 06 - Going 3D

 }

-• Rotation: Rotate an object by some amount of degrees around any of the three axes.
+Rotation: Rotate an object by some angle around any of the three axes.

 The operations described above are known as transformations.
-And you are probably guessing, correctly, that the way we are going to achieve that is by multiplying our coordinates by a set of matrices (one for translation, one for rotation and one for scaling).
-Those three matrices will be combined into a single matrix called world matrix and passed as a uniform to our vertex shader.
+You probably guessed--correctly--that the way we'll achieve that is by multiplying our coordinates by a sequence of matrices: one for performing a translation, one for rotation and one for scaling.
+Those three matrices will be combined into a single matrix called a transformation matrix and passed as a uniform to our vertex shader.

-That world matrix will be calculated like this (the order is important since multiplication using matrices is not commutative):
+That world matrix will be calculated like this:

 If we include our projection matrix in the transformation matrix it would be like this: